 Washington, DC

-The 31st Annual Giant National Capital Barbecue Battle is back and is sure to be fun for the whole family.
+The 34th Annual Giant National Capital Barbecue Battle is back and is sure to be fun for the whole family.
 Enjoy free BBQ samples and lots of other food options.
 Be inspired by cooking demos.
-Cheer on competitors in cooking contests, such as the Military Chef Cook-Off.
-Jam to live musical performances by EU (Experience Unlimited) featuring Sugar Bear, The Chuck Brown Band, BackYard Band, and more.
-Families will enjoy the Kidz Zone, which features games, prizes, ice cream, and more.
-Attendees can purchase tickets online.
+Cheer on competitors in cooking contests.
+Jam to live musical performances by The Backyard, The Chuck Brown Band, The Kim Michelle Experience, and more.
+Families will enjoy the Kidz Zone, which features games, prizes, and ice cream.
+Tickets available online.

 Do you know of other family-friendly June events?
 Please comment below or add them to our community calendar here!